-I enjoy making an Instant Pot Meatloaf about twice a month.
-The guys really like it, especially with a side of potatoes.
+We enjoy having Turkey Meatloaf about twice a month.
+The family really likes it, especially with a side of mashed potatoes.
 The preparation is easy and it turns out great every time!
-This recipe is for an Instant Pot Turkey Meatloaf, or, with a few seasoning swaps, a ground beef meatloaf.

 After pressure cooking the meatloaf, I pop it under the broiler so the topping can get caramelized.
 That just adds another layer of deliciousness to this turkey meatloaf!